JakubSmahovsky/diplomovka/README.md

 ```
 make default
 ```
-This will take a while, because it will download and install GHC and build the entire Tamarin-Prover project.
+This will take a while, because it downloads and installs GHC and builds the entire Tamarin-Prover project.

 Run the application (from the top directory) using the following command (replace `<case_study_to_verify>` with the path to a case study or your own protocol).
 ```